 |No Exam Information

-Demonstrate the ability as a reflective professional to communicate and justify their formulation of their work based aim and objectives and detail these in a learning contract.
+- Demonstrate the ability as a reflective professional to communicate and justify their formulation of their work based aim and objectives and detail these in a learning contract.

-- Critical appraisal of the application of evidence base in an appropriate setting
+- Critical appraisal of the application of theory and the evidence base in an appropriate setting

 |Graduate Attributes and Skills

 ||Each student will have a personal academic advisor.
 In addition fortnightly action learning classes will be held.